Ed Lazere: Other positions

-Lazere was Chair of the Public Education Finance Reform Commission in 2011-2012 and a member of the DC Tax Revision Commission in 2012-2013.
+Lazere was Chair of the Public Education Finance Reform Commission in 2011-2012 and a member of the DC Tax Revision Commission in 2012–2013.
 He has served on other non-profit boards.

 Campaign for Council

 In 2018, Lazere took leave from the DCFPI to run for Chairman of the Council of the District of Columbia, opposing incumbent Phil Mendelson.
 He said that the reason for his campaign was because DC was not responding forcefully enough to inequality, which has allowed homelessness to increase and affordable housing to diminish despite a period of economic expansion.
-Lazere made affordable housing an emphasis of his campaign, claiming that housing accounts for only 3 percent of DC's budget, but is more than 3 percent of the city's problems.
+Lazere made affordable housing an emphasis of his campaign, claiming that housing accounts for only 3 percent of DC's budget, but amounts to more than 3 percent of the city's problems.

 Among his policy proposals, Lazere wants the DC Government to increase its research capacity.
 He called for lawmakers to look more at "best practices" across the country when considering legislation.

 Personal

-Lazere resides in Brookland, where he has lived for 20 years.
+Lazere resides in Brookland.
 He has a wife and two sons, who attended DC Public Schools.